moolirushikeshavareddy/SQL-Study-Guide/Tutorial #3 How to Install Oracle SQL Developer.md

    - Click on the "+" icon to create a new connection

 2. **Configure Connection Details**
-   - Connection Name: Choose any name (e.g., XYZ)
+   - Connection Name: Choose any name (e.g., ABC)
-   - User: Select a user (e.g., HR, SYSTEM) that was unlocked during Oracle database installation
+   - User: Select a user (e.g., HR, SYS) that was unlocked during Oracle database installation
    - Password: Enter the password for the selected user
    - Example: If using HR user, the password might be "123456"

 ## IV.
 Key Points to Remember

-- SQL Developer provides a GUI alternative to SQL*Plus
+- SQL Developer provides a GUI alternative to SQLPlus
 - Ensure you have the correct version for your operating system and processor
 - JDK may be required for installation
 - You'll need valid user credentials to connect to your Oracle database